LucaCorvitto/RealFaces_w_StableDiffusion/README.md

 # RealFaces_w_StableDiffusion
-Git Repo with code and Dataset of the paper "On the use of Stable Diffusion for creating realistic faces: from generation to detection".
+Git Repo with code and Dataset of the paper **"On the use of Stable Diffusion for creating realistic faces: from generation to detection"**.

 This Repo contains the code used to generate the fake Dataset proposed in the paper and the code used for the overall analysis.
-The other dataset cited and linked are **NOT** proposed by us and the credits go to the original creators.
+The other datasets cited and linked are **NOT** proposed by us and the credits go to the original creators.

-## Work in progress...

 ## Dataset
 %insert images